ipodishima/SwissBorgTickers/README.md

 - Not everything is unit tested, but the VM should be fine.
 I also tried to test the extensions amongst other things like the service, ...
 - It was my first time using Moya so I might not be using it 100% correctly.
 It gave me some headaches regarding stubbing behavior
 - The VM uses both Combine and RxSwift.
 RxSwift is more mature so I used it here but I still need to bridge it with SwiftUI using Combine.
 There might be more efficient way though.
-- The UI has some issues on smaller screens, again: fixable but I don't think it was the purpose here anyway.
 - I usually use SwiftLint and/or SwiftFormat.
 But it's not the case here, I focused on delivering something rather than some project management.
 Same goes for code generation like Sourcery for UT helpers.

 ## Screenshots